gitlimes/system-usage-bot/README.md

 # system-usage-bot

-a mastodon bot that toots the system usage of the server it runs on (see an example toot [here](https://fedi.limes.pink/@system/110803628949926886))
+a mastodon bot that toots the system usage of the server it runs on (see an example toots [here](https://fedi.limes.pink/@system))

 ### set up